Whey Protein: Most Common Myths

 REALITY: It is not whey protein but unabsorbed whey protein in the body that causes such issues.
 Insufficient water intake may lead to undigested protein resulting in boils, acidity, etc. For proper digestion of whey protein shakes, one needs to have an adequate amount of water or fluids regularly.

-Even such a high amount of protein through diet with a deficit of water may result in the same concerns.
-Therefore, the best way to have whey protein is in water, in quantity recommended by nutrition experts.
+Even such a high amount of protein through a diet with a deficit of water may result in the same concerns.
+Therefore, the best way to have whey protein is in water, in the quantity recommended by nutrition experts.

 Whey Protein Health Concerns and Side Effects